Author: Carolyn Albanese

 Author: Rose Gibbs

 This literature review will highlight significant issues that have been raised by researchers and teacher educators in the field of Multicultural Education.
 Many of those researchers and teacher educators have been working in this field for several years and it is interesting to note that while the terminology may have evolved, the need for work on equity issues has not really changed.
+In this article, the cultural issues that may affect the level of achievement and the level of engagement of some minority students will be discussed.
+The implications and suggestions for teacher education and professional development will be explored.

 Author: Tony Glover

 In terms of seeking to provide the best possible education for each individual student it would be unrealistic to assume that any individual school will have all the answers.
 It would also be reasonable to assume that answers can be found or created somewhere.
 Further basic principles, which lie at the heart of this paper, include a moral imperative for schools to operate within a broader system in serving the needs of students and a commitment to the value of action research, which can transcend political structures and geographical boundaries.
+Genuine action research can allow theory to derive from actual practice.
+In terms of definition, a system is taken as not just an organizational group of schools but indeed any two or more schools coming together for a shared purpose.
+While geographical proximity brings obvious benefits in terms of opportunities to collaborate, modern communications technology can enable schools in different countries to form a ‘system.’
+As an illustration of this, live conferencing through Skype has offered an easy, effective and inexpensive means of dialogue between schools in England and Ontario, with action points arising for both schools.
+Comparisons of strategies for inclusive learning and student engagement have supported the development of both schools as professional learning communities and led to improvements in both.

 Author: Louise Gormley and Student Equity Project Team Members

 We present some initial findings from a university/school board collaboration which examines how demographic data may be taken into consideration when planning for student achievement in order to identify opportunity gaps and to monitor progress in addressing these gaps.
 Four key questions have been identified in the project, and are on issues related to a) the rationale for collecting the data, b) concerns arising from the collection of student data, c) successful methodological approaches, and d) dissemination and reporting of data analysis to school and community stakeholders for informed decision-making.
+Future knowledge mobilization activities will continue to co-create and share knowledge and understandings on the collection, analysis, and reporting of demographic data, with the aim of supporting school boards in their goals of equity and inclusivity within their particular school communities.

 Author: Roxanne Hibberd, Alton Johnson, David To and Swati Vora-Patel